 Property Market Growth

-In Sydney, the median dwelling value increased by 5.0% over the past year, reaching $1,180,463 in August 2024 [5].
-Brisbane also saw consistent month-on-month growth throughout the year, showing resilience even amid national economic fluctuations [7].
+In Sydney, the median dwelling value increased by 3.4% over the past year, reaching $1,106,000 in December 2024 [7].
+Brisbane and Perth excelled, with annual growth of 11.4% and 17.6% respectively [7].

 In regional markets, Townsville recorded the second-fastest growth in residential housing values [14], highlighting the increasing strength of regional property markets outside of the capital cities.